The Curious Case Of Honda's Missing Mojo

-So, in a year and a half, Honda could have a new Civic, a new CR-V, a new Accord and a new, improved inventory management system… but that’s a huge amount of problems to fix in 18 months.
+“Right now we can choose within certain build constraints each month, but that can still be reconfigured by the factory,” said Theis.
+“Dealers say if they could get the cars they want, and get more local control, they could grow.”So, in a year and a half, Honda could have a new Civic, a new CR-V, a new Accord and a new, improved inventory management system… but that’s a huge amount of problems to fix in 18 months.
 Meanwhile, with GM, Hyundai, Subaru and Ford roaring up the sales charts, nobody is sitting around waiting for Honda to snap out of its funk.
 Meanwhile, Honda’s got just a few strengths to keep it going: its inventories remain low, and its loyalty remains high.
 But if it doesn’t start fixing everything else, Honda could just find itself out of favor with consumers, dependent on trucks, and unable to deliver the cars consumers want to where they’re in demand.
 Does this sound anything like the Honda Americans have grown to love?

 - Chuck Norton And guys are having wide spread issues with the 10 speed transmission with the HP numbers out of the factory......